Talking to Aging Parents About Health Care Changes

 Itís never too late to discuss with your parents what they want in the event their health situation changesÖunless itís after something happens.
-Donít wait until youíre in crisis mode.
+Donít wait to until you're in crisis mode to talk to your parents.
 Emotional stress levels will be high enough.
 Donít add to them.

 Research has shown that, as people age, they prefer to continue living independently, preferably in their own homes.
 While adult children often worry about their parents' situation, it can be difficult to know if parents really need, or want, help from their children.

 Talking with your parents a head of time and understanding what they want, allows for the opportunity to honor their wishes, especially if itís not possible for them to communicate at the time due to a stroke or other debilitating illness.